w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * present different uses of links, such as for linking to other pages, to a document, or to different parts of the content.
 Explain that these links must have clear and meaningful text so that people can understand their purpose as well as where they go to.
 For example, providing  information about the link destination, the document type and format, and where the link will open.
 * Discuss different pieces of information that page titles should contain.
 For example, specific information about the page, current step of a process,  and overall information about the site.
 Explain that it is good practice to put information that is specific to the page first in the title.
-Emphasize that this supports efficiency of some assistive technology users as well as it helps everybody scan the titles.* Introduce accessible authoring tools that produce appropriate markup for links and that support the inclusion of additional information for links where needed.
+Emphasize that this supports efficiency of some assistive technology users as well as it helps all scan the titles.
+* Introduce accessible authoring tools that produce appropriate markup for links and that support the inclusion of additional information for links where needed.
 Explain that some tools may refer to additional information in different ways.
 For example, "link description", "screen tip", and others.
 Explain that it is good practice to always display as much information as possible on the screen's link text to maximize compatibility with user agents and assistive technologies.
 Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.
 * Introduce accessible authoring tools that produce appropriate markup for page titles.
 Explain that some mobile user agents and assistive technologies may not display page titles.
 This is why some tools provide the information in the title also in the first heading of level one on the page.
-Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.
-* Introduce accessible authoring tools that produce appropriate markup for links and that support the inclusion of additional information for links where needed.
-Explain that some tools may refer to additional information in different ways.
-For example, "link description", "screen tip", and others.
-Explain that it is good practice to always display as much information as possible on the screen's link text to maximize compatibility with user agents and assistive technologies.
 Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.

 #### Ideas to Assess Knowledge for Topic